mmomtchev/magickwand.js/README.md

 This project serves as showcase and testing grounds for SWIG Node-API.

-SWIG Node-API roadmap:
+SWIG JSE roadmap:
 * a `wasi-wasm32` target in addition to the `emscripten-wasm32` target
 * a much slower for async operations but more compatible WASM version that does not require COOP/COEP but uses message passing between web browser threads
-* Direct implicit casting of objects, avoiding the special handling of `Geometry` and `Color`
-* Automatic transparent handling of `ArrayBuffer`s in a way that hides any differences between the Node.js native and the browser WASM environment
-* Improved STL containers support avoiding the need for special handling of methods that require `std::vector` support
 * Regexp support for `%feature` avoiding the need to explicitly list all the async classes
 * Provide memory allocation information to the GC